nvs/gem/docs/workflow.md

 - `Task`: Internal task (e.g. code cleanup, refactoring, etc.) with no in-game user-facing impact.
 - `Question`: An inquiry regarding the project.
-- `Discussion`: A fairly broad category, used for talking about a generalized, less focused concept or topic.

 ### Scope